naman-gupta810/AngularLessons/CourseProject/README.md

   some display using BootStrap 4.

 ## After Chapter 2 Completion
-We have learn data binding and event binding, now we are going to use that to enable navigation and display recipe view.
+We have learn data binding and event binding, now we are going to use that to enable navigation, display recipe view and allow user to add ingredient in shopping list.

 ### Navigation
 The navigation we are building right now is not optimized solution, we will change as we move ahead through course.
 But